craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Fire Damage occurs as a target's temperature increases significantly.

 ###### Force
-Force Damage occurs when physics dictates that it must, even when it is coerced to do so.
+Force Damage occurs as a target is presented with the reality of physics, even when those physics have been coerced.

 ###### Necrotic
 Necrotic Damage occurs as the materials supporting a target's physical experience break, fail, rot, and die.